-Figure 40 illustrates that the trend of more complaints being received during easterly departure operations continued into Q3 for Under NPR and Vectoring, however for the first time this year, westerly Adjacent to NPR complaints exceeded easterly operations.
-A contributing factor for this was the predominately westerly departures in July and August with the increase of traffic during the school summer holidays.
+Figure 40 illustrates that the trend of more complaints being received during easterly departure operations continued into Q4 for 'Under NPR' and 'Vectoring'.
+Similarly to Q3, westerly 'Adjacent NPR' complaints exceeded easterly operations in the same category.
+A contributing factor for this was the predominant westerly operations this quarter that outweighed the normal 70% vs 30% (westerly/easterly) split.

-Of the remaining other complaint categories, 'Not This Airport' complaints make up 83% of this total in Figure 41.
+Of the remaining other complaint categories, 'Not This Airport' complaints make up 76% of this total in Figure 41.
 These complainants are redirected to other airports for further information and to log a complaint directly with them.
-Start of roll complaints (10% of total) are categorised as complaints that have mentioned engine noise or runway take-off noise and who are not directly overflown and reside close to the airport.
+Start of roll complaints (19% of total) are categorised as complaints that have mentioned engine noise or runway take-off noise and who are not directly overflown and reside close to the airport.